 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Local Indicator: Inventory records and purchase orders of technology devices 1:1 technology device to student (including unduplicated pupils) ratio.
 1:1 technology device to student (including unduplicated pupils) ratio was maintained.
-Maintain 1:1 Local Indicator: 4th- 8th grade classroom records of technology integrated projects 2 Technology integrated projects completed in grades 48 in 201718 A minimum of 3 Technology integrated projects were completed in grades 48 Students in grades 4- 8 will complete 5 or more projects requiring the application of technology State Priority 7: Class schedules, purchase orders and contracts of VPA and other performances and All classes participated in one or more field trips per trimester and all classes attended All classes participated in one or more field trips.
+1:1 technology device to student (including unduplicated pupils) ratio was maintained.
+Maintain 1:1 Local Indicator: 4th- 8th grade classroom records of technology integrated projects 2 Technology integrated projects completed in grades 48 in 201718 A minimum of 3 Technology integrated projects were completed in grades 48 A minimum of 3 Technology integrated projects were completed in grades 48 Students in grades 4-8 will complete 5 or more projects requiring the application of technology State Priority 7: Class schedules, purchase orders and contracts of VPA and other All classes participated in one or more field trips per trimester and all All classes participated in one or more field trips.
+All classes participated in one or more field trips.
 Maintain All